clean-cloogle/cloogle.org/README.md

 ### Current features
 - Search for function/operator/class names.

+### How to setup

+- Put a folder containing `StdEnv` in a directory called `stdenv` in the same directory as the code.
+You can also change the `STDENV_PATH` variable which is set in `api.php` if you want it loaded from somewhere else.

+### Api specification
+`api.php` should be called with a `GET` request where the `str` variable contains the search string.
+The api will return a JSON formatted datastructure containing the following fields

+- return

+	Return code, `0` for success, `1` for wrongly called api, `127` for no results.
+- msg

+	A human friendly message representing the return code.
+- data

+	An array of search results.
+Every items contains the following fields:
+	`filename`, `module`, `func` and `distance` representing the filename, the module name, the matched function signature and the levenshtein distance.

 ### Todo

+- Search in not only `StdEnv` but also in `clean-platform`
 - Search on type definitions
 - Search for function signatures
 - Maybe search for instances of classes?